California Correctional Center: In popular culture

-The documentary film, Prison Town, USA, was shown as part of the P.O.V. series on PBS television in July 2007.
+The documentary film Prison Town, USA, was shown as part of the P.O.V. series on PBS television in July 2007.

 It explores the effects upon the residents of rural Susanville of living near the CCC, High Desert State Prison, and the nearby Federal Correctional Institution, Herlong, which was opening when the film was made.
 In "job-starved rural America, ... residents see them as the last and only chance for employment after work at the lumber mill or the dairy dries up."

-Louis (Robert De Niro) in the 1997 Quentin Tarantino crime film Jackie Brown says that he was just released after serving almost four years at Susanville for bank robbery.

-Mr. White (Harvey Keitel) in the 1992 Quentin Tarantino crime film Reservoir Dogs comments to Joe Cabbot (Lawrence Tierney) that his usual diamond fence, Marcellus Spivey is serving 20 years in Susanville, ostensibly for "bad luck."